AbdallahAltokhy/Hogwarts/README.md

    `git clone https://github.com/AbdallahAltokhy/Hogwarts.git`

-2. From the project root file
+2. From the project root file, go to the client folder and install dependencies

    `cd client`